Publications

 From Drama to Acceptance

 The first few years in the U.S. were extremely difficult—especially during adolescence.
 Tatev begged her parents to send her back to Armenia.
 Having once been well-known in her homeland, she suddenly found herself unable to be her true self.
+But after the initial struggle came acceptance: she took GED tests, got high scores and immediately went after her higher education without graduating high school.
+She earned her BA in Jazz Studies specializing in performance, piano and vocals in New Jersey and moved to New York City.

 “Even before moving to the U.S., my goal had been to go to New York.
 I’d been to the States before—after winning Do-Re-Mi, I toured.
 Of course, I liked California.
 After the collapse of the USSR, the colors and smells left an impression, it was exciting—but it didn’t capture my heart.
 In my mind, I envisioned New York.
 It’s unlike any other U.S. city—a place full of opportunity for all kinds of people.”

-Searching for a Place in the Sun
+Searching for a Place under the Sun

 “New York is a city of 8 million that can still make you feel alone.
 This is especially true for immigrants—we all suffer from a sense of homelessness.
 It’s not just about lacking a physical home or being far from your homeland—it’s psychological.
 You may have a physical home, but the feeling of not belonging stays with you.”